Anyline/mobile-ocr-documentation-anyline/source/index.md

 There are three simple steps necessary to get started:

-1. If you do not use XML configuration set the [config-file] (#barcodeConfig) to your BarcodeScanView using the *setConfigFromAsset* method and make sure that the json config-file is located in the Android **assets** folder
+1. If you do not use XML configuration set the [config-file] (#barcodeConfig) to your BarcodeScanView using the *setConfigFromAsset* method and make sure that the json config-file is located in the Android assets folder.
-2. InitAnyline with your valid license key and a new instance of BarcodeResultListener, which can be used to handle the bar/qr code results.
+2. Call initAnyline with your valid license key and a new instance of BarcodeResultListener, which can be used to handle the bar/QR code results.
-3. call *startScanning()*
+3. Call *startScanning()*

 ###### &NewLine;